ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/setup.md

 OpenJDK 64-Bit Server VM Corretto-21.0.4.7.1 (build 21.0.4+7-LTS, mixed mode, sharing)
 ```

-If the `java` command is not recognised, you can follow the [Arm Java install guide](/install-guides/java/) to install Java on your system.
+If the `java` command is not recognized, you can follow the [Arm Java install guide](/install-guides/java/) to install Java on your system.

 ### Identify available Garbage Collectors